-Sometimes the first you think of is not the first, it is just the first in your mind.
-Many times people will announce something on their blog that they think is new only to have a comment come back “old news” or even “so and so did this last year”.
-If the first is not particularly well known or good you can be first in mind by having a better launch or better product.
+Oftentimes, the first you think of was not the first in the industry.
+It is just the first that comes to your mind.
+People will usually announce something on their blog that they think is new only to have a comment come back saying “old news” or even “so and so did this last year.”
+If the first is not particularly well known or even that good, you could most likely be first in mind by having a better launch or better product!

 How can you make your blog different?

-- Size/Scale – you might post more often or just have one killer post per day.
-Obviously your audience would need to know how often you are going to post otherwise they might not work out your difference.
+- Size/Scale: You might post more often or just have one killer post per day.
+Obviously, your audience would need to know how often you are going to post, or they might not work out your difference.

-- Focus – this is a good way of being different.
-I am not going to blog about “computer games” I am going to be the XBOX360 blogger, or even “first person shooter blog”.
-By sacrificing you gain clarity in the audiences mind.
+- Focus: This is a good way of being different.
+I am not going to blog about “computer games”; I am going to be the XBOX360 blogger or even a “first-person shooter blog.”
+By sacrificing related variables, you gain clarity in the audience’s mind.

-- Gender/Age/Sexuality – there might be a bunch of blogs in your niche but are there any written by someone from your demographic?
-A gadget site for girls, a linux blog for over-50s, a gay auto blog?
+- Gender/Age/Sexuality: There might be a bunch of blogs in your niche, but are there any written by someone from your demographic?
+A gadget site for girls or a Linux blog for over-50s, for example.

-- Market/Platform – take a winning formula and switch the market.
-Business blogs can choose to write only about small to medium sized companies, techies can choose to only write about Mac, Wndows, LAMP.
+- Market/Platform: Take a winning formula and switch the market.
+Business blogs can choose to write only about small to medium-sized companies, and techies can choose to only write about Mac, Windows, or LAMP.

-- Target Audience – similar to market, choose a winning formula and switch the audience.
+- Target Audience: Similar to the previous tip, choose a winning formula and switch the audience.
 You can be different by aiming at experts or beginners, professionals or hobbyists.

-- Celebrity – get a celebrity on board, create a celebrity.
+- Celebrity: Get a celebrity on board or create a celebrity.
 I am not necessarily talking about Brad Pitt.
-In every niche there are names that pop up all the time, cozy up to them, interview them and get them talking about you.
+In every niche, there are names that pop up all the time.
+Cozy up to them, interview them, and get them talking about you.

-- Medium – alter the medium slightly and you have a whole new ball game.
-Think blog to podcast, podcast to video.
-Mix up the medium, Slashdot is both blog and forum.
+- Medium: Alter the medium slightly, and you have a whole new ball game.
+Think blog to podcast, then podcast to video.
+Mix up the medium!

 Is your blog unique?

-Once you have settled on your own differentiated niche you need to articulate this difference.
+Once you have settled on your own differentiated niche, you need to articulate this difference.
 Your blog needs to project and exude this difference in the content, the design, the tone of voice, your marketing, everything.
-The visitor needs to always be aware that yours is the _____ blog and take away your unique properties.
+The visitor needs to always be aware that yours is the ________ blog.

-So now you have some ideas of how you can think different, is your blog unique?
-Can you make it unique?
+Now you have some ideas of how you can think differently, so ask yourself, “Is my blog unique?”
+Can you help make it unique with your professional services?